Skip to main contentAccessibility Statement

 • a professional acting on behalf of a setting, school or post-16 institution

-• professionals such as foster carers and health and social care
+• a professional such as foster carers and health and social care professionals

-• professionals who think an assessment may be required can bring the child or young person to our attention - we will consider if an assessment is required
+• a professional who thinks an assessment may be required and can bring the child or young person to our attention - we will consider if an assessment is required

-This should be done with the knowledge and agreement of the parents or carers or young person.
+This should be done with the knowledge and agreement of the parents, carers or young person.

 Educational settings must make themselves familiar with the SEND Code of Practice and take relevant and purposeful action to identify, assess and meet the special educational needs of the child or young person.
 They should confirm that the child or young person has not made the expected progress.